AndersenLab/dry-guide/docs/pipeline-wiGATK.md

 !!!
 Important
     It is essential that you always use the pipelines and scripts to generate this sample sheet and **NEVER** manually.
 There are lots of strains and we want to make sure the entire process can be reproduced.

+!!!
+Note
+    The sample sheet produced from `alignment-nf` is only for strains that you ran in the alignment pipeline most recently.
+If you want to combine old strains with new strains, you will have to combine two or more sample sheets. **If you are running a species-wide analysis for CeNDR, please follow the notes in the full WI protocol [here](https://katiesevans9.notion.site/Wild-isolate-sequence-analysis-protocol-00e76cc7f55f4bf6ab644dd99c883727)**

 ### --bam_location (optional)